 The Chair of the Board of Directors ("Chair"), failing him, the President and Chief Executive Officer ("CEO") and failing him, the Vice President of Risk Management and Legal ("VP Risk Management and Legal") of Russel Metals are the persons designated in the enclosed form of proxy who will represent management at the Meeting.
 You have the right, as a shareholder, to appoint a different person to act on your behalf at the Meeting.
 You may exercise this right by inserting in the space provided in the form of proxy the name of the other person you would like to appoint as nominee.
 To be valid, proxies for use at the Meeting must be deposited with the Company (at its registered office) or with TSX Trust Company no later than 10:00 a.m.
-(Eastern Time) on Tuesday, April 30, 2024 and, in the case of any postponement or adjournment of the Meeting, not less than 48 hours before commencement of the postponed Meeting or recommencement of the adjourned Meeting.
+(Eastern Time) on Monday, May 5, 2025 and, in the case of any postponement or adjournment of the Meeting, not less than 48 hours before commencement of the postponed Meeting.